Installing Pivotal Cloud Foundry on OpenStack

 The most recent version of the Cloud Foundry Command Line Interface (cf CLI).

-You must have Keystone access to the OpenStack tenant, including the following:
+You must have Keystone access to the dedicated OpenStack project, including the following:

 - Auth URL